deciduously/music/post.md

 struct Cents(f64);
 ```

-I didn't just assign aliases as with `type Hertz = f64`, because I need to re-define how to convert to and from `Cents` and `Semitones` with the [`From`](https://doc.rust-lang.org/std/convert/trait.From.html) [trait](https://doc.rust-lang.org/book/ch10-02-traits.html).
-For that, I need my very own type, not just an alias of a primitive that already can convert to and from other primitives with the standard logic.  `Semitones` to `Cents` is not the same thing as `i8` to `f64`, we have a conversion factor.
-The [tuple struct](https://doc.rust-lang.org/1.37.0/book/ch05-01-defining-structs.html#using-tuple-structs-without-named-fields-to-create-different-types) syntax is perfect for that.
-I kept Hertz as an alias because it really is a more general unit of frequency.
-It made sense to me to separate that concept from a `Pitch` that can be modulated by `Cents`.

 Now, bear with me - we're going to do a little plumbing to let ourselves work at this higher level of abstraction.
 We need to be able to translate our discrete `Semitones` into `Cents` ergonomically:

 ```rust